 foot stamping in flamenco dance.

-Belly dance become a form of mainstream public entertainment care of the gipsy tribes who first danced out on the streets and who performed in the theatres.
+Belly dance became a form of mainstream public entertainment care of the gipsy tribes who first danced out on the streets and who performed in the theatres.
 Originally coming from India, the gypsies first travelled west

 into Afghanistan and Persia.
 Then some of them migrated North to Turkey and then onto Europe.
 Others went